 The UCSC Cluster Browser interactively displays samples in the Treehouse dataset positioned according to their RNA profiles.
 Users can color the samples based on dataset features like Disease.
 This browser quickly shows samples clustered using the t-SNE algorithm and best shows relationships among larger groups.

 UCSC Xena allows users to explore the Treehouse dataset, finding correlations and trends within and across genomic and phenotypic variables.
 Users can interactively add, remove, and rearrange arbitrary slices of data including genes, transcripts and other dataset features.
-This example shows that neuroblastoma, in comparison to other pediatric cancers, has a much stronger ALK gene expression and younger patient population.
+This example, from the original dataset, shows that neuroblastoma in comparison to other pediatric cancers has a much stronger ALK gene expression and younger patient population.

 The UCSC TumorMap interactively displays samples in the Treehouse dataset positioned according to their RNA profiles, clustered using the OpenOrd algorithm.
 Users can color the samples based on dataset features like Disease.
 This browser shows samples clustered using the OpenOrd algorithm and best separates smaller groups.
 (See “TumorMap: Exploring the Molecular Similarities of Cancer Samples in an Interactive Portal.”
 Cancer Research November 2017).
 The TumorMap for the July 2017 dataset is also available.

 Over 11, 000 samples are available for download along with clinical data including age, gender, and disease type.
 Our samples are derived from partner clinical sites and publicly available repositories, including TARGET and TCGA.

 Information on our open-source RNA-Seq processing pipeline is available on our Public Data page.